Last Updated on December 8, 2023 by Sharon Advik

 It’s simple, but it may save you a lot of time, particularly when verifying your photo’s focus after you’ve already taken it.

 When we had the Nikon D750 in our hands, the overriding impression we were left with was one of density.

 Nikon has crammed a lot of features into the relatively small body of the D750.

 Although it is difficult to put into words, the camera gives the sensation of being heavier than anticipated and reassuringly robust.

-As was mentioned earlier, the D750 provides a handling and shooting experience that is very similar to that of other recent Nikon DSLRs, specifically the D610 and the D7100.
+As mentioned earlier, the D750 provides a handling and shooting experience similar to other recent Nikon DSLRs, specifically the D610 and the D7100.

 Ergonomically speaking, there are no surprises to report here.

 In addition to lenses and external lights, the D750’s expensive MB-D16 grip is expected to be one of the most popular accessories for the camera.